 Say you wanted to book a roundtrip ticket to Hong Kong from North America on Cathay Pacific in business class.
 Alaska Air Mileage Plan offers roundtrip business class for 100,000 miles, or 80,000 SPG points (1:1 ratio plus 4 X 5,000 transfer bonus)

 Alternatively, you could transfer 83,334 SPG points to Marriott for a total of 250,000 Marriott Reward points and redeem for 100,000 Alaska Mileage Plan miles and a 7 night stay in a category 1-5 Marriott property.

 SPG points are a must have points currency for any Canadian traveller.
 Not only are they great for hotel redemptions, but they can also be transferred to various airline partners at a 1:1.25 ratio.
 Furthermore, SPG points can be transferred to Marriott Rewards and redeemed for flight+hotel packages, which can represent phenomenal value.
-Consider applying for The American Express Starwood Preferred Credit Card for a 20,000 SPG welcome bonus and start earning points on everyday purchases to start travelling sooner!
+Consider applying for The American Express Starwood Preferred Credit Card and start earning points on everyday purchases to start travelling sooner!